OmarFaruk1992/seo-service-provider/README.md

 # Do you guarantee that my website will rank higher?
 # Answer:This service mainly focuses on the SEO strategy to identify the issues and action plan.If you solved the issues,your website's ranking on search engine results
-# pages InsoAllah.However, I can't offer a direct guarantee, SEO results depend on various factors, competition, and algorithm updates.
+# pages InsoAllah.However,I can't offer a direct guarantee, SEO results depend on various factors, competition, and algorithm updates.

 # How do I get started?
-# It's simple, with two steps: 1.
-Order a website audit by sharing your website URL.
+# It's simple, with two steps: a) Order a website audit by sharing your website URL.
 I'll send you a complete report with a personalized SEO strategy and a
-# comprehensive action plan.
-2. Following the audit, we will set a meeting to discuss monthly SEO expenditures and timescale for top rankings.
+# comprehensive action plan. b) Following the audit, we will set a meeting to discuss monthly SEO expenditures and timescale for top rankings.